-Owners are all about engaging with the community, including the Presbyterian Church next door (whose members are just fine with the happy gathering place).
+Owners are all about engaging with the community.
+That includes the Presbyterian Church next door (whose members are just fine with the happy gathering place).
 Thursdays and Fridays draw local crowds, while Saturdays and Sundays see more out of towners interested in tours.

-Now, besides offering the flagship Diamond State Straight Bourbon, Straight Rye Whiskey, Corn, and “Pot Still” Whiskey, and of course the off-color Scrapple Vodka, you can also find Scarlett Cranberry Vodka, Silver Screen Vodka, Whiskey Barrel Aged Honey ($20), tonics, and art in a lovely modern art gallery space.
+Now, besides offering the flagship Diamond State Straight Bourbon, Straight Rye Whiskey, Corn, and “Pot Still” Whiskey, and of course the off-color Scrapple Vodka, you can also find Scarlett Cranberry Vodka, Silver Screen Vodka, Whiskey Barrel Aged Honey ($20), tonics, and art.
+All of this in a lovely modern art gallery space.
 Sunday cocktail workshops, 3 cocktails $35.

 Indulge in human-powered games (e.g. a “Human Foozball”) and try to navigate the six-acre corn maze that can take you an hour to get through during the 6-week Fall Festival.
 There are Peach, Strawberry and Cider Fests throughout the year, and a massive Country Store that stocks produce and prepared foods.

 The land and foodstuffs you see, however, are just the tip of the iceberg.
-Fifer has a large wholesale operation that ships up the East Coast, and to restaurant and schools.
+Fifer has a large wholesale operation that ships up the East Coast, and to restaurants and schools.

 But residents Judy and Jim Martin, retired teachers from Princeton NJ who wanted to retired on the Jersey Shore, found a cheaper option in this tiny place.
 They took over this local non-profit “museum” in 1998, and are slowly putting their adopted ‘burg on the map once again.

 Bowers Beach was a booming resort town in the Victorian age.
-People arrived via steamship and stayed at waterfront hotels, which flooded often, warping the wood floors so badly, it prompted one visitor to write, “you’d be tipsy even before you had a drink.”
+People arrived via steamship and stayed at waterfront hotels.
+These lodgings often flooded, warping the wood floors so badly, one visitor wrote, “you’d be tipsy even before you had a drink.”

-An oyster industry also kept the small town going, and when they’d run out of oysters, canneries added tomatoes and horseradish.
+An oyster industry also kept the small town going.
+When they’d run out of oysters, canneries added tomatoes and horseradish.

-After the heyday of the resorts came the heyday of fishing, when as many as 200 “Party Boat” excursions left from Bower’s Beach docks.
-Folks from “all over” filled up an immense parking lot – now empty and abandoned as the fishing boats also abandoned the town.
+After the heyday of the resorts came the heyday of fishing.
+As many as 200 “Party Boat” excursions left from Bower’s Beach docks.
+Folks from “all over” filled up an immense parking lot – now empty and abandoned, as the fishing boats also abandoned the town.
 Adding insult to injury, in July 2019, the much loved and photographed Bower’s Beach icon, Frenchie’s Bait and Tackle fishing shack, collapsed into the water and could not be saved.
 It made national news.

-The museum has two buildings – part one in a small main street house that is surprisingly bright and beautifully curated inside.
-And behind it, a huge new building constructed almost entirely by volunteers in 2018, featuring more exhibits about the town’s history in a soaring space.
+The museum consists of two buildings.
+Part one sits in a small main street house that is surprisingly bright and beautifully curated inside.
+And behind it, a huge new building constructed almost entirely by volunteers in 2018, features more exhibits about the town’s history in a soaring space.

 Bower’s Beach, says Judy, has only two businesses now: J.P.’s On the Wharf, open Memorial to October, and her favorite hole-in-the-wall, The Bayview Tavern.
 Open Memorial Day to Labor Day, Sat/Sun 2-4, donations accepted.